-A total of 8 claims were filed during the financial year.
-This compares with 12 claims in the last financial year.
+A total of 7 new claims were filed during the financial year.
+This compares with 5 claims in the last financial year.

-It can be seen that 15 claims were finalised during the year, compared with 24 in the previous year.
-Of those 15, 14 (93%) of them settled, largely at or shortly after mediation.
-This is similar to the settlement rate of 92% in the last financial year.
-This is a tribute to the effectiveness of the Tribunal's processes promoting settlement.
+It can be seen that 14 claims were finalised during the year, compared with 7 in the previous year.
+Of those 14, 13 (93%) of them settled, largely at or shortly after mediation.
+This rate of settlement is consistent with that of recent years (92-94%).
+The Tribunal's processes promoting settlement remain very effective.